LarryMwansa/odin-recipes/README.md

 # odin-recipes
+- 👋 Hi, I’m @LarryMwansa
+- 👀 I’m interested in learning how to do web development
+- 🌱 I’m currently learning my web development with Odin Project
-my first project showcases my HTML foundation
+- In this project I showcases my knowledge HTML foundations